datastax/cassandra-data-apis/README.md

 ./run.exe --config <your_config_file>.yaml
 ```

-Configuration can also be overridden using environment variables prefixed with
+Settings can also be overridden using environment variables prefixed with
 `ENDPOINT_`:

 ```bash